pranavkr/practice-golang/README.md

 <details>

 <summary>Call code in the external package</summary>
-How to create a package:
+To create a package, we just need to declare that package name as the first statement of the file.

 </details>